 Dr Philippa Collins

 Philippa is a Lecturer in Law at the University of Exeter.
 She is a member of the teaching team in Land Law and convenes the third year module on Employment Law.
-Philippa is the Law School's Director of Mooting, responsible for leading the programme of internal, national and international advocacy activities.
-Her current research investigates the interaction between human rights law and technology in the workplace.
+Philippa is the Law School's Director of Mooting, responsible for leading the school's programme of internal, national and international advocacy activities.
+Her current research investigates the interaction between human rights law, particularly privacy and data protection, and technology in the workplace.

-Office Hours: Philippa's office hours are TBC for 2019/20.
+Office Hours: Philippa's office hours are 11-1 on Thursdays in Term 2, 19/20.
 You are welcome to simply knock on the door during these times and she will see you if she's available or book here: calendly.com/p_collins/officehours.
 If these times are not convenient, do email directly to arrange an alternative time.

 Research group links